Evidence — Key Findings from 1,227 Arkansas Public Records

 Round 2 records reveal that APERS and ATRS took markedly different paths to the same investment:

-APERS chose to purchase Israel Bonds directly, with no external investment manager.
+APERS chose to purchase these bonds directly, with no external investment manager.
 CIO Carlos Borromeo stated: “APERS intent is to purchase the bonds directly.
 Staff opinion is that there is not a need to incur management fees.”
-This means APERS has no independent fiduciary oversight of its Israel Bonds position.
+This means APERS has no independent fiduciary oversight of its sovereign bond position.

-The divergent structures raise a common question: in neither case has any independent credit analysis of Israel Bonds been produced.
+The divergent structures raise a common question: in neither case has any independent credit analysis of these bonds been produced.
 Whether purchased directly (APERS) or through a manager (ATRS), the investment arrived at both pension funds through the same political channel — not through the professional investment process each system ordinarily follows.

 3d.
 Agencies were watching each other

-APERS’s FOIA production contains news articles about ATRS’s Israel Bonds investment and its arrangement with Reams Asset Management — articles that APERS staff apparently circulated or received internally.
+APERS’s FOIA production contains news articles about ATRS’s sovereign bond investment and its arrangement with Reams Asset Management — articles that APERS staff apparently circulated or received internally.
 Combined with Brady citing Treasury’s $55 million holdings at the APERS board meeting, a pattern emerges: each agency’s decision was influenced by awareness of what other state agencies were doing, rather than by independent financial analysis.

 3e.
 The Auditor arranged a two-day pitch tour in his own office

-Records obtained in March 2026 reveal the Auditor of State’s office personally orchestrated a coordinated pitch tour for Israel Bonds sales representatives.
-On Friday, April 11, 2025, Auditor Dennis Milligan and his executive assistant Wendy Spadoni sent four meeting arrangement emails within 18 minutes — scheduling back-to-back meetings for Israel Bonds executives Lawrence Berman and Bradley Young with the heads of all three investing agencies:
+Records obtained in March 2026 reveal the Auditor of State’s office personally orchestrated a coordinated pitch tour for the bond issuer’s sales representatives.
+On Friday, April 11, 2025, Auditor Dennis Milligan and his executive assistant Wendy Spadoni sent four meeting arrangement emails within 18 minutes — scheduling back-to-back meetings for the issuer’s executives Lawrence Berman and Bradley Young with the leadership of two pension boards (APERS and ATRS) and the State Treasurer:

 - 2:01 PM — Spadoni to APERS Executive Director Amy Fecher: Monday, April 14 at 9:00 AM